-The Gringo Day Fiesta of La Manzanilla: La Fiesta de Toro usually the first weekend in February.
+La Fiesta de Toro usually the first weekend in February.
 Bull riding, parades, food, and kids activities.
-The foreign community sponsors one day of this event to show their appreciation of their Mexican neighbors.
-It’s a four day event and each day is sponsored by a different group or business.
+It’s a four or more day event and each day is sponsored by a different group or business.
 Originally it was to celebrate the Ejido.
 Ejidos were created in the Lazaro Cardenas administration (1934-1940) to redistribute land to the peasant farmers who worked the land.

 Semana Santa: Easter holy week.
 A major holiday throughout Mexico.
 Accommodations may be limited.
 The holiday usually falls at the end of March or early April.